dreamhost/dreamhost.design/product/utilities/iconography/index.md

 <p class="t-4">Below is the current collection of icons used throughout our applications.
 Icons are to be displayed at one of four different sizes <code>icon--size-x</code> (x = 1 - 4).
 Icons have seperate color options to modify fill color.
 Icon colors are prefixed with <code>i-c-</code>.
-Colors are used to give meaning appropriate codes are documented below.
+Colors are used to give meaning.
+Appropriate codes are documented below, you can also click the icon to download as an .SVG file.
 </p>

 <hr />